allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 We just had to think a better way...

-## OpBox project &mdash; the new Frontend solution
+## OpBox project &mdash; the New Frontend solution

 So Box is the main concept in our solution.
 What is Box after all?

 * Box is reusable, high-level fronted component.
-* Box is feedable from a JSON data source.
+* Box is feedable from a REST/JSON data source.
 * Box can have slots, in each slot, you can put more Boxes.
 * Box can be rendered conditionally (for example, depending on A/B test variant).
 * Page is assembled from Boxes.